 Ostional Beach The magic of Ostional Beach rests in the Olive Ridley Turtles that come to nest on this beach.
 Also accompanied by their relative the Kemp Sea Turtles.
 This is a sight one should see at least once in their lifetime.
 It is so unique and very emotional.
 We are faced with these old […]

 Playa Hermosa Costa Rica – Hermosa Means Beautiful In Spanish Playa Hermosa Costa Rica lives up to its name in Spanish, “beautiful beach.
 This gray sand beach is one of the most popular beaches of Costa Rica.
-It is located in Guanacaste, between Playas del Coco and Playa Panama.
-Despite its popularity, this beach is seldom […]
+It is located in Guanacaste, near Playas del Coco and Playa Panama.
+Despite its popularity, this beach is seldom crowded. […]

 Playa Ocotal Costa Rica is the perfect destination for a memorable holiday under the tropical sun of Guanacaste.
 Ocotal Beach is located in the Province of Guanacaste, at the entrance of the beautiful Gulf of Papagayo.
 Also, this is one of the most precious Beaches of Costa Rica.
 The surrounding forest is full of howler monkeys, […]

 Playa Potrero Costa Rica Located in Guanacaste, on the Pacific Coast of Costa Rica, just south of Playa Flamingo and Marina.
 Playa Potrero Costa Rica used to be a small fishing village.
 Today it is home to a friendly community of Ticos and Ex-pats who enjoy the serene atmosphere and beautiful location of this adorable little town. […]

 Playa Langosta, Guanacaste Located in the northern Pacific province of Guanacaste just south of Tamarindo.
 Easy to access from the Liberia International Airport (LIR – Daniel Oduber Quiros).
 Playa Langosta is one of the premiere surf beaches in this part of the country.
 A much quieter option than its larger neighbor, Tamarindo, Playa Langosta offers […]